RonenNess/Morpheus/README.md

 - To prevent flickering, fixed so that targets will be set with animation 'From' values as soon as animation starts.
 - Made `ClearCache` and `RemoveAll` thread safe.
+- Added option to remove all animations tied to a specific target.

 # License